dartmouth-pbs/psyc161/README.md

 ## Final project

-Students will choose a project of their liking
+Students have two possibilities: self-proposed or an imposed project.
+For a self-proposed project:

 - It must be a new development (i.e. not something you did before this course), although you can choose to improve upon your prior code